We work with more than 300 partners to bring you better travel deals

 Sunday is currently, on average, the cheapest day to fly to Lima.
 Flying on Thursday will result in higher flight prices.

 At the moment, flights in the morning are likely to offer the best value for money for your Lima trip.
-A flight at midday will more often than not be of higher cost.
+A flight in the afternoon will more often than not be of higher cost.

 While most travellers visit Lima as a stopping point on their way to other Peru cities, the serious traveller knows that booking a flight to Lima means experiencing one of the greatest treasures of Peru.